MuXolotl/potato-graphics/README.md

-# Game--onfigs
-Optimized Configs for Games
+# Optimized Configs for Games